Burma

 As the Japanese offensive developed, the Chindits became active to the rear of the Japanese forces facing Stilwell's combined Chinese and American forces.
 This would prove only a modest distraction to the Japanese, though much was claimed for it at the time.

 On 27 March Slim was reinforced with XXXIII Corps headquarters at Dimapur.
 XXXIII Corps was assigned 2 Division, which was joined by 7 Indian Division from the Arakan.
 At the same time, the remaining two brigades of 5 Indian Division were flown in to Imphal.
-On 2 April the Japanese cut the road between Kohima and Imphal, and Slim's plan to resupply Imphal by air was no longer optional.
-The Japanese lay siege to Kohima, and the garrison was not relieved until 18 April by 5 Brigade coming up from Dimapur.
+On 2 April 15 Division cut the road between Kohima and Imphal, and Slim's plan to resupply Imphal by air was no longer optional.
+The Japanese lay siege to Kohima, beginning on 5 April, and the garrison was not relieved until 18 April by 161 Indian Brigade.

 1944 was disastrous for the Japanese Army in Burma.
 The Japanese suffered 53,000 casualties out of a force of 85,000 men, of whom at least 30,000 died, along with 17,000 pack animals.
 Five divisions were destroyed and two more badly mauled.
 Allied casualties were 17,000 men.
 Kawabe and Mutaguchi were both relieved of their respective commands in August 1944.